Katie Herzig – The Waking Sleep

 There’s a playful country influence threading through the album, reflecting Katie’s native Colorado and Nashville background.
 Lost and Found has a definite echo of anthemic, ostinato-based U2 or Coldplay style.
 Yet Katie does have her own sound and this is a well-crafted, ambitious album, but perhaps it feels over-crafted with a sense that a more rootsy, truthful sound could emerge.

-Listen to Free My Mind here:
+Watch the video for Free My Mind here: